juanbrujo/mixture-fbtab-boilerplate/README.md

 1. Download .zip and unzip / fork and clone → to your computer
 2. Open [Mixture.io app](http://mixture.io) (Windows & Mac) and open this folder, or drag it to the **Mixture** icon.
 3. The app will start the project and you'll see everything OK when the happy-face-green-message **Everything is a-okay!** shows in the app.
-4. Start to customize it!
+4. Start to try make fit that beautiful design inside a FBTab!

 ######Get a beer and go outside enjoy the real life!